steryu/UnityGame/README.md

 - A touch of cooking
   and more...

+Thank you for reading!

 #### Disclaimer
+This repository only shows the script files and not the working game.
 This project is still a work in progress.
-It's public only so I can showcase it in my portfolio.
+It's only public so I can showcase it in my portfolio.